 The question in the recent past was ‘what content should we develop?’.
 But with technology giving consumers the power to block, click or swipe away any interruptive content, that question has shifted.
 The bigger question that marketers and communicators must ask is ‘how do we keep the audience engaged?’.

-We, at DBrew, find that developing a persona helps cement a brand’s identity in the digital space.
+As an inbound marketing communications agency, we find that developing a persona helps cement a brand’s identity in the digital space.
 Why?
 Because netizens have online personas.
 They perceive social media as alter egos of their real self.

 What is brand persona?